bonitasoft/bonita-doc/md/connector-archetype.md

 ### Prerequisite

  1. Java must be installed: [https://adoptopenjdk.net/index.html](https://adoptopenjdk.net/index.html)
  2. Maven must be installed: [https://maven.apache.org/install.html](https://maven.apache.org/install.html)
- 3. Developing a connector apart from the Bonita Studio requires some software development skills.
+ 3. Developing a connector outside Bonita Studio requires some software development skills.
 The  archetype offers the possibility to develop the connector in Java, Groovy or Kotlin.
 Make sure that you are comfortable with at least one of those three languages.

 ### Create a Bonita connector project using the maven archetype

 A maven archetype is a maven project templating toolkit (_[more details here](https://maven.apache.org/archetype/index.html)_).
 This archetype allows you to bootstrap a Bonita connector project on your file system.
 A Bonita connector project is a maven project.
 It can be built, and then imported into a Bonita Studio to be used.

-Before to create your project, you have to define:
+Before creating your project, you have to define:

  - The **groupId** of your connector
      _used as a maven groupId_